Do Go On - 361 - The Hollywood Bandit

 But yeah, hopefully, like, it's something we love doing it.

-Well, I don't want to talk about it.
+I don't want to talk everyone.

 I love doing it.